-This has been an activity that’s consumed my thoughts for awhile.
+This has been an activity that’s consumed my thoughts for a while.
 Typically, the more something consumes my mind the more excited I am about it.
 I was on the search for a fun Easter Activity appropriate for Upper-Grades.
 It wasn’t until I stumbled across Pysanky: Ukrainian Easter Eggs, that I knew I had found it.
-The anticipation for the final reveal ignites engagement, the process requires higher order thinking, and the end product is completely beautiful.
+The anticipation for the final reveal ignites engagement, the process requires higher-order thinking, and the end product is completely beautiful.
 This process allows students to keep and treasure their pysanka for years to come.

 Pysanka has been around for thousands of years.
-Pysanka comes from the Ukranian word, “pysaty” which means, to write.
+Pysanka comes from the Ukrainian word, “pysaty” which means, to write.
 Painting an egg and writing on an egg are two completely separate things.
 In Pysanky, a tool known as a kistka is used.
 Think of it as a stick with a small metal funnel at the end of it.
 The funnel is used to scoop up beeswax, then melt it over a flame.
 Once the temperature is right the wax drizzles through the funnel, allowing the user to draw with wax on the easter egg.
 Intricate designs can be created by alternating layers of wax and dye.
 Traditionally, only the colors white, yellow, red and black were used.
 Later, green dye was also introduced.
 Once the design is achieved the wax is melted off using the candle’s flame.
 As you remove the wax the different layers of colors once protected by the wax show through.

 Let’s get started!
 Before we can begin you need to order supplies for your students.
 Like craftivites in the past, I take into consideration the cost it takes to outfit your entire class with what they need.
 I know this is likely coming from your own pocket, which means I strive to bring the most cost-effective and engaging ideas to you!

 Egg Dye: Traditional Pysanka Egg Dye is beautiful and toxic.
-A simple food safe dye will give you a similar effect.
+A simple food-safe dye will give you a similar effect.
 If you are nervous about artificial dyes or have a student sensitive to specific food dyes, I’ve also included a more natural option below.
 I would highly recommend purchasing the black food dye as well, not only is it a traditional pysanky color, but the contrast is really stunning.
-To make the dye simply mix 1/2 cup of water with 1 TBSP of vinegar, and 20-25 drops of the desired color.
+To make the dye simply mix 1/2 cup of water with 1 TBSP of vinegar and 20-25 drops of the desired color.

 Egg Stands: If you plan to blow out the eggs, which is my recommendation.
-I also suggest glueing the eggs to a stand.
+I also suggest gluing the eggs to a stand.
 This will prevent them from tipping over and allow them to be enjoyed for years to come.
-Don’t panic, I used my macgyvering skills to come up with an extremely affordable alternative.
+Don’t panic, I used my MacGyvering skills to come up with an extremely affordable alternative.
 Technically, they are for peg dolls.
 Technically, they work swimmingly.

 - Jumbo Push Pins If you don’t already have a pack of jumbo push pins in your classroom, I highly suggest purchasing a pack.
 They are the perfect size to allow you to get a better grip and handle on what you’re doing.
 I use these for the String Art Christmas Ornaments as well.
-However, I was able to have success poking a hole in the egg with both regular thumbtacks, and a regular push pin as well!
+However, I was able to have success poking a hole in the egg with both regular thumbtacks and a regular push pin as well!

 - Masking tape or Painter’s Tape: You will secure a piece on both the top and bottom of the egg when piercing it.
 The tape gives the pin a better grip as well as secures the egg to prevent it from cracking.